rcoleman48/HomeJeopardy/README.md

 # HomeJeopardy
-A basic Django App to create a home jeopardy game based off a CSV of categories and clues Requires python and pip (used to install libraries)
+A basic Django App to create a home jeopardy game based off a TSV of categories and clues Requires python and pip (used to install libraries)

 # Windows User Guide